Primark clothing store blasted on social media for selling 'padded' bras to children

 This isn’t the first time the company has been called out for this issue.
 Another person noticed the same thing last year with a similar bra.

-Though not everyone agrees.
+However, not everyone agrees that Primark has done something wrong.
 Some people feel that the bras aren’t an issue, pointing out that everyone develops differently.
 Another Twitter user noted that they don’t even appear to have much padding.

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS

-A spokesperson for Primark told Cosmo U.K. that the allegation the bras are padded is incorrect.
+A spokesperson for Primark told Cosmo U.K. that allegations of the bras being padded are incorrect.

 “We would like to be absolutely clear that these bras are molded, not padded.
 ‘My first bra’ ranges are designed and constructed purely for support, comfort, and modesty and adhere to the BRC’s childrenswear guidelines.
 There is no enhancement.
 This type of molded bra is extremely common, and selling them is entirely normal practice on the high street.”